 Cleo is the protagonist of the film following her life as an indigenous live-in maid in Colonia Roma.
 The story centers around her pregnancy from an affair as the father disappears.

 He shot the film entirely in black and white.
-The specific camera shots Cuarón used, rarely using close-ups, give us a more detailed inside to the world around the characters, unlike other movies.
+The specific camera shots Cuarón used, rarely using close-ups, give us a more detailed insight into the world around the characters, unlike other movies.

 The way the film is portrayed is one of emotions and poetry as mostly silent Cleo is filmed in a way that expresses her inner feelings.